 Economic Development Partnership Model

-The report identifies areas of opportunity within its service structure to advance reconciliation through economic development.
+The following report identifies areas of opportunity within the Capital Regional District's service structure to advance reconciliation through economic development.

 Special Task Force Final Report